immy619/holoscape/README.md

 ### Demo Mode (Default - No API Keys Required)
 - **Demo Provider**: Works immediately with realistic sample responses
-- Perfect for development, testing, and showcasing features
+- Perfect for development, testing and showcasing features
 - No rate limits or API costs

 ### Free Options